vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ## Result

 The video shows the extension in action after it's bound to a table control.
 Once again, it must be clear that this example actually doesn't make sense, but it is suitable for showcasing how pushing data works instead of pulling it - without getting distracted by too much code.
 It can be used as a lightweight template.
-Let's imagine a real-life scenario: In the setup phase we could open a TCP connection to a machine and close it through `Cleanup`.
-Every time a TCP message comes in, we could trigger the `Data.Push`.
-This would be a real-world example; however, it would require much more code beside the pure implementation as shown here in this article.
+Let's imagine a

 Here's what our data source looks like in action, when it's bound to a table control:

 ![Push messages in action](/assets/2026-02-15/result.gif)

 Again, the fact that our actual source runs inside our data source is not realistic.
 However, our demo does show all the basic steps to creating an event-triggered data source.
-You can even use [the code](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-02-15/PushExtension/) as a template when building your own event-triggered data source.
+And you can use [the code for the demo](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-02-15/PushExtension/) as a template, when building your own event-triggered data source.

+To give you some inspiration, here's what a realistic event-triggered data source might look like:
+1. In the setup phase, we open a TCP connection to a machine.
+1. Every time a TCP message comes in, we process it and run `Data.Push`.
+1. In the cleanup phase, we close the TCP connection.